-As a system to ensure efficient business execution of the Groups Directors, the Board of Directors shall hold a regular meeting once a month.
+As a system to ensure efficient business execution of the Groups Directors, the Board of Directors shall hold a regular meeting according to annual schedule.
 It shall also hold extraordinary meetings when necessary.

 Status of business execution related to the resolution at the Board of Directors shall be reported at the Board of Directors by the assigned Director or the department head regularly.
 The Audit and Supervisory Board Members shall audit the reports made.